Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/firecrackers/rules/_index.md

 On your turn, either **REVEAL** or **STOP**.

+At any point, if your deck is empty, turn over and shuffle your discard pile to create your new deck.
+(You only permanently lose a card when an action uses the term "destroy".)

 The rounds ends when all players are done.
 When that happens,
 * The last player alive become the new Firemaster.
 * All players move their revealed cards to their own faceup discard pile.
-* If your deck is empty, turn over and shuffle your discard pile to create your new deck.
-(You only permanently lose a card when an action uses the term "destroy".)

 {{< rules-example id="turn" >}}

 {{% rules-block heading="Reveal" %}}

 **Reveal the top card of your deck.** Your revealed cards form a faceup row next to your deck.

-{{% remark %}}
-No more cards in your deck?
-You can't take this action and _must_ stop.
-{{% /remark %}}

 If the card has a special action, execute it now.
 If you can't, or it's not relevant now, simply ignore it.